Video

 FFmpeg

-FFmpeg is a software used to generate the video(s) from the raw files.
+FFmpeg is a free and open-source software used to generate the video(s) from the raw files.

 To install or update FFmpeg, click on the corresponding button from the FFmpeg options.